SageHack/hacklair/content/31c3-conferences-wrapup.md

 ### Why watch?

-Learn about the liberative importance, concepts and philosophy of free software.
+Learn about the importance of free software, concepts and philosophy of free software.

 ### Related links